Beakii/BeakieBot/README.md

 ## ToDo
 - ~~Implement database connections to store and read tokens~~
 - ~~Implement OAuth token implicit grant flow~~
+  - Correct logic for oauth refresh tokens
-- Redo the error checking flow before making HTTP requests to 7TV
+- Redo the error checking flow before making HTTP requests to 7TV, specifically to remove checking banned words list for removing emotes.
 - Extend support for chat-based interactions through a commands list
+- Look into displaying gifs/sound effects to OBS
 - Extend support for multi-channel runtime
+  - Create config file for whoever authorizes the bot
+  - save each config file as their own table
+- Move database storage to online DB, maybe PostgreSQL?